 Nutritional Content (Per 100g)

-This breakdown highlights that gingerbread syrup is primarily a source of carbohydrates and sugar, making it a delicious treat best enjoyed in moderation.
-With zero fat and protein, its focus lies in delivering sweetness and spice to elevate your recipes.
+This breakdown highlights that gingerbread syrup is primarily a source of carbohydrates and sugar, making it a delightful treat best enjoyed in moderation.
+Since it contains zero fat and protein, its main role is to provide sweetness and spice, enhancing the flavor of your favorite recipes.
+Ultimately, its rich, aromatic profile makes it a perfect addition to seasonal drinks, desserts, and baked goods.

 Part 5: Uses and Serving Suggestions